-Referral Individuals can self-refer to No One Left Behind support, or be referred through a variety of channels, including educational providers, Local Authorities, third sector organisations, Jobcentre Plus, and other local services.
-A referral can be made by an individual's Jobcentre Plus (JCP) Work Coach.
+Referral support, or be referred through a variety of channels, including educational providers, Local Authorities, third A referral can be made by an individual's Jobcentre Plus (JCP) Work Coach.
 Alternatively, participants can be signposted to FSS through third party organisations or they can self-refer to their local provider if they meet specific criteria.
-Third-party referrals relate to referrals from outwith JCP. ---------- --- --
+Third-party referrals relate to referrals from outwith JCP. ---------- -- ---